Interstate 680 (Nebraska–Iowa): 2019 renumbering

 Due to I-29 and I-680 being subjected to flooding from the adjacent Missouri River, Iowa DOT officials sought to reduce confusion among drivers who were forced to use I-680 and I-80 as a detour around floodwaters.
-They proposed to AASHTO to rename the section of I-680 from Loveland to Neola, Iowa as I-880.
+They proposed to AASHTO to redesignate the section of I-680 from Loveland to Neola, Iowa as I-880.
 The plan was approved on October 5, 2019.
 I-880 follows the same routing that I-80N had 50 years earlier.
 Iowa DOT updated its online maps and announced that the signage would be changed just weeks after the official approval by AASHTO.
 I-680 was shortened to its current length by removing I-680 from concurrent section of I-29/680 between Crescent and Loveland in May 2020.

 2024 flooding

 Due to excessive rainfall in the Siouxland area upstream of Omaha/Council Bluffs, flooding of the Missouri River caused Iowa DOT to close I-29 and I-680, starting at 1am on Wednesday, June 26, 2024.
 Iowa DOT re-opened I-29 and I-680 with limited lanes at 6pm on Wednesday, July 3.
 All lanes and all ramps opened at 7:30am on Friday, July 12.